Legendary Actress Doris Day Gets A Birthday Surprise

 According to a 2008 CBS News piece, Doris Day was so ready to leave her career behind her that she had even ditched being called “Doris” and instead her friends would refer to her as “Clara.”

 Biographer David A. Kaufman noted that while Doris Day had tremendous success as a movie star which included winning a Golden Globe and Emmy and receiving an Oscar nomination, Day ultimately just wanted to be a regular person and never experienced the success in the one thing she had hoped for…a happy marriage.
-In fact her last marriage to Barry Comden ended in 1981.
+In fact, her last marriage to Barry Comden ended in 1981.
 At that time, Doris’ soon-to-be-ex husband said Day showed more affection and concern for animals than she did for him.

 “The only thing she (Doris) ever really wanted was to have a happy marriage and a happy family life,” Kaufman said.
 “And it’s the one thing she never had.
 She was married four times, but she was ultimately not happy with any of her husbands.”